 You should retain both your Forms 1095-B and 1095-C with your tax records.
 While the information on these forms may assist in preparing a return, they are not required.
 You should not wait for these forms to file your returns as you normally would.

-Please see the IRS website for more information on what is needed to file your taxes.
+Review the IRS website for information on what is needed to file your taxes.

 The UW System is statutorily prohibited from offering employer-sponsored health insurance to student help employees.
 To ensure student help employees are not classified as “full-time” under the ACA, institutions must (1) limit use of lump sum payments and (2) cap hours of service.

-Effective January 1, 2016, the UWSA Student Employment policy UPS OP GEN 20 limited student help hours worked to 25 hours per week.
-Under the UWSA policy, students may, however, work up to 40 hours per week during weeks when class is not in session providing it is also permitted by the individual institution.
+Effective January 1, 2016, UW System Administrative Policy 1237 (formerly GEN 20) Student Employment was implemented which limits student help hours worked to 25 hours per week.
+Under the policy, students may, however, work up to 40 hours per week during weeks when class is not in session providing it is also permitted by the individual institution.
 Federal Work-Study hours, including the institution match, will not count towards the hours evaluated to determine a full-time employee for purposes of the ACA.